humm-devadmin/hummdocs/docs/widgets/price-info/magento_1.md

 ```
 **Step 2:** Find "getPriceHtml"

-There should be only one occurance of the "getPriceHtml" string, and it may look similar to:
+There should be only one occurrence of the "getPriceHtml" string, and it may look similar to:
 ```
 <?php echo $this->getPriceHtml($_product); ?>
 ```